 - Easy Sharing: Crowdfunding sites make it easy to share your campaign's details through social media venues such as Twitter and Facebook.
 You can also embed your campaign's donation page on you organization's website.

 - Cost: Crowdfunding platforms are not free.
 Depending on the platform you use, you will pay a fee of up to 5% plus credit card processing fees for each donation.

 - Uncertainty: There is no guarantee that your campaign will be successful.
 If it is not successful in meeting its goal, some platforms (like Charidy) will not collect or distribute any of the pledged contributions.
 While other crowdfunding platforms will distribute any amount raised through the campaign, regardless of whether the funding goal has been met, if your campaign is not successful in meeting its targeted amount it may hurt your organization's public image.
 When a campaign fails, it may become harder to attract donor support through future fundraising activities.

 - Added Pressure: If you launch a crowdfunding campaign through an Internet-based crowdfunding platform, your project goals are going to be public.
 You'll need to report to your donors how you spent their money and the progress you've made toward achieving your goals.
 If you are not able to launch your project as planned or meet the milestones you laid out for your project, you could disappoint your donors and generate negative publicity for your organization.

 You can find lots of information about crowdfunding through a Google search.
-To get you started, here are three articles:
+To get you started, here are four articles: